tianyizheng/Wallpaper/README.md

 - [x] Calcualte the brightness of one image
 - [x] Near real time image of the earth
 - [x] Update wallpaper based on perceived brightness
+- [ ] Store original url in sqlite
 - [ ] Deploy serverless function to return an image based on time of request
 - [ ] Add unsplash support

 ## Ackowledgement
 Spencer Woo's [original script](https://github.com/spencerwoo98/spencer-simple-desktop-api) for his blog.